HBRS-SDP/ws23-solo12/docs/Testing Plan for API Functionalities and Integration.md

    - Simulate emergency situations and trigger an emergency stop.
    - Verify that the robot halts safely and enters a secure state.

-### 2.4 Documentation and User Support

-**Objective:** Confirm that the project is well-documented and provides adequate support for users.

-**Test Cases:**
-1. **Documentation Review:**
-   - Review project documentation for clarity and completeness.
-   - Confirm the presence of installation, usage, and development guidelines.

-2. **User Support Channels:**
-   - Test user support channels (e.g., forums, communication platforms).
-   - Verify that users can seek help and receive timely responses.

 ## 3. Automation